-Application Enrollment Dates: February 1 to June 1.
+Application Dates: February 1-May 31 (Fall enrollment only).
 This program requires all applicants with a completed file to go through an interview process.
-Letters will be sent to students with further instruction.
+Letters and emails will be sent to students with further instruction.

 Mission To prepare students to be competent entry-level welders in order to gain employment and advancement opportunities in the field of Welding Technology.

 To learn proper safety procedures in the operation, care, and maintenance of machinery and instruments.

 To develop good working habits necessary to obtain and sustain employment.

 To learn metal fabrication techniques.